mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Jobs/Job-Details.md

 - Input parameters - Name & Value
 - Generated files
 - Screenshots
-- Test Plan information - ‘Type’ & ‘Created by’, along with the ‘Go to workflow’ link, moving the user to the Workflow page.
+- Test Plan information - ‘Type’ & ‘Created by’, along with the ‘Go to Test Plan' link, moving the user to the Test Plan page.
 - The ‘Return Job’ button -
 - Go to Trigger